Building a World for Inclusion

 What Does it Mean to Parents?

 Parents have been in the forefront in promoting community acceptance of diversity and disability for years.

 - Take an active role in education and promote inclusive education practice.

 - Collaborate with educators, policy-makers, and the local community including the media to build consensus and trust around the concept of effective inclusion.

 - Develop ways to measure the success and impact of inclusive education.

 - Stay informed about inclusive education initiatives.
-Check out the International Resources Section at the ISN Website.
+Check out the International Resources Section on our website.

 - Promote awareness programs that encourage inclusive societies—societies where all kids belong.

 I remember the first time I put on my new pair of eyeglasses.
 It was amazing how sharp and vibrant familiar objects suddenly appeared—the leaves on trees were distinct and even more brilliant, street signs were crisp and easy to read, everything was so much clearer.